Private Tours of Italy: The Insider’s Guide to Choosing the Right Tour Operator

 5. Emergency Support & Problem Resolution

 Italy is beautiful, but strikes, closures, and unexpected changes happen.
-The critical question is who you’ll call at 2 a.m.
+The critical question is who you will call at 2 a.m.
 Italian time.
-A US-based customer service line isn’t the same as an on-the-ground operational team that can solve problems in real time.
+A US-based customer service line is not the same as an on-the-ground operational team that can solve problems in real time.
 You want an operator with local resources to adapt instantly, turning a potential crisis into a seamless pivot.

 Ask This: “Can you give me an example of an unexpected problem you’ve solved for a client?”